mcmire/personal-content--writings/source/blog/posts/minesweeper-2.md

 ---
-title: Making Minesweeper in JavaScript, Part 2
+title: "Building Minesweeper in JavaScript: Part 2"
 teaser: >
   In this post, we add jQuery to the project and generate the HTML for the board fully in JavaScript.